winterkami/AESbin/README.md

 ### Enlai Li
 #### Backend & Database: User content submission, Dynamic URL generation, and User content encryption
-- Each user submission is assigned a unique randomly generated identifier `id`.
+- Each user submission is assigned a unique randomly generated id
 - The user submitted text is encrypted with AES using the optional password (if provided)
-- All submitted content is stored in a MySQL database.
+- All submitted content is stored in a MySQL database
-- After submission, the user is redirected to a dynamically generated URL in the format http://localhost/COMP307-project/pastes/[id].
+- After submission, the user is redirected to a dynamically generated URL
 #### Files
-- display.php
+- submit.php
 - pastes/.htaccess
 - Aaron's index.html (connecting it to submit.php)
 #### Backend & Frontend & Database: Display user content with dynamically generated page, decryption of user content